Dorian

 Then it faded, just as fast as the pleasure had surged through him.

-Dorian lay there, eyes on the ceiling, heart somewhere far away.
+He stared at the ceiling, heart somewhere far away.

-Morning came too fast.
+Morning came fast.

 Her phone, screen-up on the nightstand, lit with each new vibration.
 Dorian shifted carefully, reaching across her without waking her.

-He only meant to silence it.
+He reached to silence it.

 Tony.